-We carry comprehensive insurance coverage for general liability, property, business interruption, cyber threats, terrorism and other risks with respect to all our hotels and other properties.
-In a limited number of instances, and certain coverages related to hotel managers' employer status, hotels instead may be insured under the hotel manager's policies.
-As of February 2022, all consolidated hotels currently are covered under the company's property insurance.
+We carry comprehensive insurance coverage for property, business interruption, terrorism and other risks with respect to all our hotels and other properties.
+We also carry, or in certain instances cause our hotel managers to carry, general liability insurance with respect to all our hotels and other properties.
+Certain coverages related to hotel managers' employer status, such as worker's compensation, are insured under the hotel manager's policies.
 These policies offer coverage features and insured limits that we believe are customary for similar types of properties.
 Generally, our "all-risk" property policies provide coverage that is available on a per-occurrence basis and that, for each occurrence, has an overall limit, as well as various sub-limits, on the amount of insurance proceeds we can receive.
 Sub-limits exist for certain types of claims, such as service interruption, debris removal, expediting costs, landscaping replacement and natural disasters such as earthquakes, floods and hurricanes, and may be subject to annual aggregate coverage limits.
 The dollar amounts of these sub-limits are significantly lower than the dollar amounts of the overall coverage limit.
 In this regard, hotels in certain of our markets, including California, Florida, Hawaii, Houston, New Orleans and Seattle, have in the past been and continue to be particularly susceptible to damage from natural disasters and the applicable sub-limits are significantly lower than the total value of the hotels we own in states where natural disasters are possible.
 Recovery under the applicable policies also is subject to substantial deductibles and complex calculations of lost business income.
 There is no assurance that this insurance, where maintained, will fully fund the re-building or restoration of a hotel that is impacted by an earthquake, hurricane, or other natural disaster, or a terrorism event, or will fully fund the income lost as a result of the damage.
-Our property insurance policies also provide that all of the claims from each of our properties resulting from a particular insurable event must be combined for purposes of evaluating whether the aggregate limits and sub-limits provided in our policies have been exceeded and, in the case where the manager of one of our hotels provides this coverage, any such claims will be combined with the claims of other owners participating in the manager's program for the same purpose.
-Therefore, if an insurable event occurs that affects more than one of our hotels, the claims from each affected hotel will be added together to determine whether the aggregate limit or sub-limits, depending on the type of claim, have been reached.
+Our property insurance policies also provide that all of the claims from each of our properties resulting from a particular insurable occurrence must be combined for purposes of evaluating whether the aggregate limits and sub-limits provided in our policies have been exceeded.
+Therefore, if an insurable occurrence affects more than one of our hotels, the claims from each affected hotel will be added together to determine whether the aggregate limit or sub-limits, depending on the type of claim, have been reached.
 Each affected hotel may only receive a proportional share of the amount of insurance proceeds provided for under the policy if the total value of the loss exceeds the aggregate limits available.
-For example, if a hurricane were to cause widespread damage to Florida or up the East Coast, claims from each of our hotels would be aggregated against the policy limit or sub-limit and likely would exceed the applicable limit or sub-limit.
+For example, if a hurricane were to cause widespread damage to Florida, claims from each of our hotels would be aggregated against the policy limit or sub-limit and likely would exceed the applicable limit or sub-limit.
 We may incur losses in excess of insured limits, and we may be even less likely to receive complete coverage for risks that affect multiple properties, such as earthquakes, hurricanes, or certain types of terrorism.
+We are still evaluating the property and business interruption impact, including related insurance coverage, to our hotels caused by Hurricane Ian in September 2022, as further discussed in "Item 8.
+Financial Statements and Supplementary Data - Note 17.
+Legal Proceedings, Guarantees and Contingencies."